Updated: Nov 11, 2020

 Many a parent has been there - you've just spent ages getting the baby to sleep, and yet shortly after you've crept out like a ninja and think they've well and truly entered the Land of Nod, they cry out again - and your heart sinks as you wonder how long it will take THIS time to get them back off to sleep as the whole pattern starts again.

 Of course it is also important to be sure that there's not an obvious cause for their stirring, such as hunger, pain or needing a clean nappy first.
 In my workshops and when working 1:1 with parents, I often explain that we must keep in mind that our babies' initial form of communication with us is to cry.
 It of course, drives every instinct within us, to protect them and ensure they are safe and well - that's nature, and that is what keeps our babies safe and thriving.
-It is natural for babies and young children to cry out for a caregivers attention in the night, and also to not want to be left alone - (thousands of years ago if babies were left alone in caves they would be easy prey of course!) - so at all times I would still advise a balance of remaining responsive as well as letting them stir and resettle naturally without disturbing them straight away.
+It is natural for babies and young children to cry out for a caregivers attention in the night, and also to not want to be left alone - (thousands of years ago if babies were left alone in caves they would be easy prey of course!) - so at all times I would still advise a balance of remaining responsive as well as letting them stir and resettle naturally without disturbing them further.
+Babies can be noisy sleepers!

 If you're struggling with your child's sleep, dealing with multiple night wakings, early morning wakings or resistance to bedtime, please visit www.sweetdreamssleepcoaching.co.uk to book a consultation and bespoke sleep coaching package tailored specifically to your family's needs and parenting style.